spatiotemporal-data/spatiotemporal-data.github.io/bib.md

 ### 5th Mile
 #### Graph siginal processing

-GSP not only focuses on the graph typology (e.g., connection between nodes), but also covers the quantity of nodes with weighted adjacency information.
+Graph signal processing not only focuses on the graph typology (e.g., connection between nodes), but also covers the quantity of nodes with weighted adjacency information.

 **References**